AIAUSA/goaia-sportsperformance/_posts/2019-03-29-8th-annual-chapel-at-amssm-annual-meeting.md

 tags: []

 ---
-The eighth annual chapel at the American Society for Sports Medicine will be held at 7:00 am CDT on Sunday, April 14th at the Marriott Marquis in Houston, Texas.
-Check back here for the room location, to be announced soon.
+The eighth annual chapel at the American Society for Sports Medicine will be held at 7:00 am CDT on Sunday, April 14th in the Chambers Room (2nd Level) at the Marriott Marquis in Houston, Texas.

 "Engaging Others with Christ's Love" is the focus of this year's chapel.